 The Gedling Memory Café is run by the Alzheimers Society and supported by Mapperley and Arnold Rotary Club since 2012.
 Several Rotarians help as registered volunteers, welcoming clients and their carers, making drinks, listening to groups, helping with games and activities.
 For more information please click here.

 Rotary Year Theme

 Each Rotary year, Rotarians all over the world offer their services to a common theme.
-This Rotary year's (2016-2017) theme is to be a Rotary serving humanity."Through Rotary, we can take these gifts and make a genuine difference in the lives of others and in our world".
+This Rotary year's (2021-2022) theme is to be a Serve to change lives."Through Rotary, we can take these gifts and make a genuine difference in the lives of others and in our world".
 If this sounds like something you would like to be part of, why do not contact us or come along to one of our events.